lawrimon/SnakeV/README.md

 src/game_logic/convert_coord.asm # platzhalter

-src/game_logic/keyboard.asm # Taking the keyboard input and converting it into a direction
+src/game_logic/keyboard.asm # taking the keyboard input and converting it into a direction

-src/game_logic/verification.asm # Checking the gameborder for collisions
+src/game_logic/verification.asm # checking the gameborder for collisions

-src/game_logic/selfverification.asm  # checking if the head has a collisions with its tail
+src/game_logic/selfverification.asm  # checking if the snake head collides with the tail

 src/game_logic/turn.asm # the snake does a movement to the right/left/top/bottom

 src/game_logic/platzhalter.asm # fruit funktion

+src/game_logic/platzhalter.asm # score funktion

 ### User Interface